aaronbloomfield/slp/docs/django-getting-started.md

 ##### Setting the static directory

-If you look at http://server/django/mst3k/admin, it will look like the following:
+If you look at http://server/django/mst3k/admin (notice the "/admin" at the end), it will look like the following:

 ![](images/django-static-bad.png)